FabricationsHQ - Putting the Words to the Music

 Upon return he asked for the lights to be dimmed, cranked the Marshall stack and wah-wah pedal to full and nailed it in one take.

-Sounds like a rock-myth, but Box swears this is how it occurred, the band has never contradicted the story and Engineer Peter Gallen has also recalled the incident.
+Sounds like a rock-myth, but Mick swears this is how it occurred, the band has never contradicted the story and Engineer Peter Gallen has also recalled the incident.

-Compare that to the earlier story of the eternity taken over the lyrics for 'Pirates.'
+Compare that to the earlier story of the time taken over the lyrics for 'Pirates.'

 That song probably took longer to write and record than Uriah Heep took to do the entire Salisbury album.